AkalyaAsokan/Man-in-the-middle-attack/README.md

 Above all, a python program that performs the following is written:

-1. packet sniffing
+1. Packet sniffing
-2. packet injection
+2. Packet injection
-3. packet manipulation
+3. Packet manipulation
 4. ARP spoofing
 5. OS Fingerprinting (Passive and Active)
-6. other passive or active attacks
+6. Other passive or active attacks
-7. other MiTM attacks
+7. Other MiTM attacks